rdkls/gps-tracker-server/README.md

 The other open source solutions out there looked ugly, heavy, or clunky.
 So I made my own.

 So the primary use case is: "as myself, I want to find where my bike is, so that I can get it the hell back" =)

-## Overview ##
-GPS Tracker Device <--> Device Gateway <--> MongoDB <--> REST API <--> Web Frontend

-### Devices ###
-These devices use GPRS (so you need a SIM with some credit) to talk over the net to an admin server (TCP or UDP).
-The protocols are pretty simple strings containing commands (e.g. send me your location) and responses (e.g. my location is lat.x long.y)

-You configure them by sending an SMS e.g. to tell my device to use my home gateway, I sent it an SMS containing "adminip8888 59.167.194.249 9000" (9000 is the port)
-After that, it's talking to my device gateway.

-### Device Gateway ###
-TCP socket server using gevent, [mongoengine](http://mongoengine.org/) for ODM/ORM

-The gateway can send commands to the devices (mongodb used to store these, as well as all other data)

-### REST API ###
-Then there's a REST API ([python flask](http://flask.pocoo.org/), [mongoengine](http://mongoengine.org/) for ORM/ODM) talking to the DB

-I did initially try [eve-mongoengine](https://github.com/hellerstanislav/eve-mongoengine) and [flask-mongorest](https://github.com/elasticsales/flask-mongorest).
-Though they were great to quickly get basics up, I found them too restrictive (plus, from past experience I know the latter has some serious bugs and is horribly unmaintained).
-Plus - for Version Zero I only needed a few endpoints quickly knocked up, hence DIY!

-### Web Frontend ###
-Angular, Bootstrap, Jade, Sass, Bower, Gulp
-TBH web's not my strong point, but with these excellent tools I managed!

 ## Current Status ##
 Currently the device gateway handles device initialization, heartbeat, and location request/response.